HajimeKawahara/exojax/documents/tutorials/MODITch4.rst

-Forward Modeling of an Emission Spectrum using the MODIT Cross Section
+Forward Modeling of an Emission Spectrum w/ Many Lines
 ======================================================================

-*Last update: September 3rd (2021) Hajime Kawahara*
+*Septempber 3rd (2021) Hajime Kawahara*

 We try to compute an emission spectrum in which many methane lines exist.
 This situation mocks a T-type brown dwarf.
+The spectrum computed in this section will be used in ":doc:`MODITrv`".

 .. code:: ipython3